openwisp/openwisp-wifi-login-pages/docs/user/translations.rst

 This will extract all the translations tags from the code and update ``.po`` file passed as argument.

+.. _wlp_customizing_translations_specific_language:

-Customizing translations for a specific language
+Customizing Translations for a Specific Language
 ------------------------------------------------

 Create a translation file with name ``{language_code}.custom.po`` by